 @javax.ejb.Singleton

-, an annotation devoted to Singleton Session Beans (intra-parallelism);@javax.ejb.Asynchronous
+is an annotation devoted to Singleton Session Beans (intra-parallelism)@javax.ejb.Asynchronous

-, an annotation dedicated to Session Beans (inter-parallelism) only (further details from Java EE 8 tutorial):
+is an annotation dedicated to Session Beans (inter-parallelism) only (further detail from Java EE 8 tutorial ☛)

 void